christophhagen/StateModel/Readme.md

 Note that there is no mechanism to automatically handle inverse relationships, that's for you to manage.
 There is also no possibility to specify cascading deletes.

+> You may specify implicitly unwrapped optionals like `NestedModel!`, if you can guarantee that the reference can always be resolved.
+But be careful, as missing data will lead to runtime crashes.

 ### Reference Lists

 Use `@ReferenceList` to handle one-to-many relationships.